‘Bold And The Beautiful’ Spoilers For Wed. June 6: Hope Wants Answers From Liam, Quinn Defends Wyatt To Brooke

 Bold and the Beautiful spoilers for Wednesday, June 6 reveal that Quinn (Rena Sofer) confronts Brooke (Katherine Kelly Lang), while Hope (Annika Noelle) corners Liam (Scott Clifton).
-It seems as if the Logan woman are determined to get some answers, and if a straight-talking heart-to-heart is what it takes, they’re willing to do just that, according to Bold and the Beautiful spoilers via, She Knows Soaps.
+It seems as if the Logan women are determined to get some answers, and if a straight-talking heart-to-heart is what it takes, they’re willing to do just that, according to Bold and the Beautiful spoilers, via She Knows Soaps.

 Brooke has made no secret of the fact that she believes that Hope’s unhappiness is all Wyatt’s (Darin Brooks) fault.
 B&B fans will remember that Wyatt stopped the wedding to tell his brother the truth about Bill’s (Don Diamont) plot.
 Brooke believes that if Wyatt had spoken before the wedding, the two would have talked it over, but the wedding would have gone on.
 However, the rest of the family also seems to believe that Wyatt did the right thing by coming forward before the two said their vows.